Contents

 Aortic valve stenosis symptoms

-Some people with aortic stenosis don’t have any symptoms, especially if the valve is only a little narrower.
+Some people with aortic stenosis don’t have any symptoms, especially if the aortic valve is only a little narrower.

 Others have: